Israel's war with Hamas rages in the Gaza Strip despite mounting calls for a cease-fire

 America's top diplomat, U.S. Secretary of State Antony Blinken, continued his frantic shuttle diplomacy around the Middle East on Monday after a visit the previous day with President Mahmoud Abbas of the Palestinian Authority, based in the city of Ramallah in the larger, Israeli-occupied Palestinian territory of the West Bank.

 On the streets of Ramallah, the Blinken's visit was met with fast-rising anger at the United States for supporting Israel's offensive, with which Netanyahu has vowed to "destroy Hamas."
-As the Hamas-run Ministry of Health in Gaza says more than 9,000 people have been killed by Israel's bombardment, however, crowds in Ramallah chanted that Blinken had Palestinian blood on his hands.
+But as the Hamas-run Ministry of Health in Gaza says more than 10,000 people have been killed by Israel's bombardment, crowds in Ramallah chanted that Blinken had Palestinian blood on his hands.

+The number of dead in Gaza can't be independently verified, but U.S. officials have acknowledged that the civilian death toll in the Palestinian territory is in the thousands.

 The United Nations estimates that 1.5 million Palestinians have been internally displaced in Gaza, with many civilians trying to heed the Israeli military's repeated warnings to flee to the southern part of the enclave.
 But the journey to the south can be just as perilous.